 - Stressed out?
 Try one of these wearables for stress detection and management

-In this article, we will look at some of the details around the Stress Management assessment and scoring functions of the Fitbit Sense.
+This article will look at some of the details around the Stress Management assessment and scoring functions of the Fitbit Sense.

 - 1 How does Fitbit detect and monitor stress?